zulip/zulip-gci/tasks/interactive-bots.md

   ))
   ```

-* Check that the bot meets these requirements:
+* Check that the bot is working as expected:

   - it reacts to the `@link` and `@resource` at the beginning of a message